Student Services Levy

 All New Zealand universities charge a student services levy to provide for the various student services on campus.
 The levy funds received are only used in the best interests and for the benefit of students with important feedback processes in place to ensure that understanding student needs are included in the funding allocation process.

-The levy funds have been allocated to: student support services; career education; advocacy and welfare programmes; club support and funding; student events; Māori support; Pasifika support; free Health Centre services; free Recreation Centre membership; and student space development.
+The levy funds have been allocated to: student support services; career education; advocacy and welfare programmes; club support and funding; student events; Māori support; Pasifika support; subsidised Health Centre services; free Recreation Centre membership; and student space development.